pymc-devs/pytensor/doc/tutorial/gradients.rst

 ``x**2`` and fill it with ``1.0``.

 .. note::
-    Aesara's rewrites simplify the symbolic gradient expression.
+    Pytensor's rewrites simplify the symbolic gradient expression.
 You can see this by digging inside the internal properties of the compiled function.

     .. testcode::